OpenNebula/website/content/software/installation_process/build_from_source_code/sunstone_dev.md

 ## Module Webpack Configuration

 When defining a new module, you need to make sure that it has a correctly defined webpack configuration file.
-This configuration file can be tweaked as you see fit, but should include a few key options in order to be compatible with the Sunstone client.
+This configuration file can be tweaked as you see fit but should include a few key options in order to be compatible with the Sunstone client.

 <a id="default-module-webpack"></a>

-This example shows the default webpack configuration file for a module.
+This example shows the default webpack configuration file for a module:

 ```javascript
 const moduleName = '<ModuleName>' // This is how the module will be referenced